-Steroids reduce inflammation and slow the rate of skin cell growth, making them very effective in reducing the flaking, itching, and redness (sometimes more purple or brown on darker skin) typical of psoriasis.
+Steroids reduce inflammation and slow the rate of skin cell growth, making them very effective in reducing the flaking, itching, and redness (often more purple or brown on darker skin, or a deeper red) typical of psoriasis.
 But prolonged / excessive use can cause thinning of the affected skin, changes in the appearance / color of the skin, and can make blood vessels more visible.
 And if you were to use steroids on large areas of the body, or strong steroids for an extensive period of time, enough steroid could get into your system to put you at risk for potentially more serious side effects.

 Usually, twice a day application, for a few days to 3-6 weeks, is enough to resolve mild psoriasis patches.
 If your use of steroids goes from days or weeks, to months, you should check in with your physician and make sure the treatment is not putting your skin or health at risk.

 Treatment tip: Sometimes people report their steroid or other topical medicine is losing effectiveness, but there is research suggesting many of those complaints actually come after psoriasis patients start skipping doses or otherwise not following the doctor’s protocol.
 Try to adhere to your physician’s treatment plan as faithfully as possible; and if a twice or three-times daily application has been prescribed but is proving too burdensome to sustain given your busy life, let your health care provider know as there may be other treatment options with less frequent dosing available.